 We audition throughout the year.

 There are four things to prepare.
-You will need to learn two monologues of your choice lasting approximately 2 minutes, and two contrasting musical theatre songs with sheet music (you must bring the sheet music with you), cut to 2 minutes also.
+You will need to prepare one Shakespeare monologue and one Contemporary monologue from a published play, and two contrasting musical theatre songs with sheet music (you must bring the sheet music with you), cut to 2 minutes also.

 You will take part in one jazz class where you will be taught and asked to perform a routine, and may also be invited for an interview at the end.